 Stem group: Pectinatella

-Strange as it may seem, moss animals or bryozoans (Pectinatella magnifica) are aquatic organisms found in Manchaug Pond.
-First reported in 20, they live in colonies, forming a firm, gelantinous mass, typically less than a foot across, attaching themselves to submerged logs, twigs, stones and docks.
+Strange as it may seem, moss animals or bryozoans (Pectinatella magnifica) are aquatic organisms found at times in Manchaug Pond.
+They live in colonies forming a firm, gelatinous mass, typically less than a foot across, attaching themselves to submerged logs, twigs, stones and docks.
 Pectinatella magnifica, the magnificent bryozoan, is one of 19 species of freshwater bryozoans native to North America and found in calm and shady lakes and reservoirs.